 Add the cocoa and salt to the batter and beat for another 30-60 secs.

 Fold in the chocolate chips and nuts (optional).
 Batter will be slightly thin, so let it rest for 15-20 minutes.
 It should thicken as it rests.
 Preheat oven to 350 degrees while you're waiting for batter to rest.
 Scoop about 3 tbsp at a time onto greased cookie sheet.
 Bake 14-15 minutes.
 Optional to press a few more dark chocolate chips into the tops when they come out of the oven.

 Enjoy!
 XO, JuJu

-This post contains affiliate links which means that I make a small commission at no additional cost to you if you purchase a product.
+This post is in partnership with Russell Stover; however, the opinions are my own.
+This post also contains affiliate links which means that I make a small commission at no additional cost to you if you purchase a product.